AEMacBeath/project-community-api/README.md

 # Project Community - API

 ## Project Description
 Project Community is a social media platform designed for users to share safety observation reports.
-The applications is made up of a Django API ([project-community-api](https://project-community-api.herokuapp.com/)) and a React app ([project-community-api](https://project-community-ci.herokuapp.com)).
+The application is made up of a Django API ([project-community-api](https://project-community-api.herokuapp.com/)) and a React app ([project-community-ci](https://project-community-ci.herokuapp.com)).

 ## Development
 This API was developed as a series of small tasks recorded as [GitHub Issues](https://github.com/AEMacBeath/project-community-api/issues?q=is%3Aissue+is%3Aclosed+sort%3Acreated-asc).